 The Tools of the Trade

 A basic tool in any kit is brushes.
 You can get really nice sets of brushes just about anywhere and at any price range.
-I got mine in the art section at Wal-Mart but there's a great set on Amazon that I wish I'd seen earlier.
-The most imporant ones are a long thin brush for striping and a shorter thin one for detail painting.
+I got mine on Amazon that I wish I'd seen earlier.
+The most important ones are a long thin brush for striping and a shorter thin one for detail painting.
 Read more about buying & caring for brushes...

 If you're into detail work, you should invest in some nail art pens.
 Nail art pens completely changed my life!
 No more daily brush cleaning and the detail you can achieve with them is amazing.
 If there's one product I would reccomend buying, it's pens.
 For a more detailed breakdown of the different brands and prices, visit the Nail Art Pens page.